lauringlab/variant_pipeline/README.md

 	```
 	Where WSN33.fa is your fasta file
 	* -p plasmid control : the sample name of the plasmid control fastq.
+	* -a alpha : The p value cut off to used in the final output.
+Any variant with a p.val>a will be removed
+	* -m method : The method used to combine the p value from each strand "fisher","average","max".
+	* -t test :Boolean switch to run program in test mode.
+Everything will be set up but bpipe will run in test mode
+	* -d Dispersion : Dispersion estimation to be used in deepSNV.
+Options are c("two.sided","one.sided","bin").
+Anything other 	than two.sided or one.sided will yield a binomial distribution. "two.sided" and "one.sided" estimate dispersion and use a beta binomial to model nucleotide counts. "two.sided" uses a two sided test and is most conservative and appropriate when dealing with high number of  PCR cycles.
+	* -bam bam : Boolean switch.
+Sometimes it is useful to rerun the deepSNV variant calling with different parameters (e.g. dispersion, p.combine).
+Activating this  takes bam files as inputs so you don\'t have to rerun the alignment and sorting.
+In this case the input directory should contain the bam files.

 	See the tutorial for more information.